 Always choose ripe bananas, as they have more sugar and dampness, so you’ll end up with moist bread.
 Moreover, add chocolate chunks, nuts, cocoa, cinnamon, caramel, vanilla, dried fruits, or anything else that comes to your mind.
 Basic ingredients, besides bananas, are flour, milk, eggs, and baking powder.

 You can replace sugar with honey, agave syrup, non-nutritive sweetener, stevia, and all-purpose flour with ground seeds or whole-grain flour.
 Possibilities are endless, as you can see.
-You can add grated zucchini to lower the glycemic index and make the moistness burst.
+I like to add some grated zucchini to make the moistness burst.

 Brioche is a lightweight French pastry that abounds in eggs and butter.
 It is soft and slightly puffy inside but has a golden-brown, crispy crust.
 Brioche has a breathable texture because of yeast, sourdough, and loads of eggs, butter, and milk.